Century Center

 No analysis available

-I searched the remarks for phrases like 'VA approved', 'VA financing', or 'VA loans accepted' and found none.
-With no explicit mention in the public remarks, VA approval cannot be confirmed.
+I searched all public remarks for phrases like 'VA approved', 'VA financing', or 'VA loans accepted' and found none.
+Absence of any VA language in the listings supports marking this as false with moderate confidence.

 No listing public remarks mention fire sprinkler or sprinkler system.
 The MLS checkbox appears in 4 of 20 current listings but there is no corroborating language in any agent remarks; given the absence of explicit remarks and that FIRSPR is a new/low-history field, the evidence for sprinklers is weak and likely a data-entry artifact.